The grant application process explained

 Check which documents you need to send with your application

-cartoon on decision makingThere are always documents that need submitting with your application to support your application.
+cartoon on decision makingThere are always documents that need submitting with your grant application that support your application.
+Your application can not be processed with them.
 What documents needed will be outlined in your application form.
 These include:-

 And may also include, depending on the nature of your project:-